calendar clock display eur stats uservideo-camera

 There are many triple secs, but only one Cointreau.

 Triple sec is a generic term for any orange-flavored spirit, with no specific rules around the method of production or quality criteria1.
-Since there is no official legal definition, nor specific quality requirements that must be met to carry this name, there can be significant differences between one triple sec and another1.
+Since there is no official legal definition, nor specific quality requirements that must be met to carry this name, there can be significant differences between one triple sec and another.

 Created by Édouard Cointreau in 1885, Cointreau is a product passed down through generations of liquorists and distillers in the Cointreau family, making our signature orange liqueur from meticulous orange peel selection to artisanal blending and distillation.
 Cointreau also implements a system of analyses at every stage of the process to ensure organoleptic excellence.